Mailpoet Sender Settings

 For bounce handling, I'd love it if you could set up a network-wide account.
 Maybe something like firstname.lastname@example.org?
 I think it just needs to be a gc.cuny.edu address (since that's what we're sending with) and have pop/imap access on the same account.

-#10 Updated by Boone Gorges about 3 years ago
+#10 Updated by Boone Gorges over 5 years ago

 - Status changed from Assigned to Resolved